-In this context, it is assumed that specific policies, such as education campaigns, fiscal incentives, and transparency measures, will play a role as a determining factor that encourages increased tax awareness among the public (Dewi et al., 2019; Hidayat et al., 2020).
-This assumption is based on the belief that the government, as the holder of the leading role in managing taxation, can shape public perceptions and attitudes related to taxes through appropriate and sustainable policies.
-Therefore, this study considers that government policy intervention can catalyze people's mindset and behavior regarding the obligation to pay taxes.
-Despite the public's low awareness of paying taxes, government support is the primary key to creating positive change (Hendratmi & Sukmaningrum, 2018; Kurniawan et al., 2023).
-First, governments can play an essential role in providing clear and easy-to-understand information about the importance of taxes and how they contribute to economic development and people's welfare.
-Through effective education campaigns, governments can convey messages emphasizing the direct link between tax payments and public services, such as education, health, and infrastructure (Abu et al., 2019).
+In this context, it is assumed that certain policies, such as education campaigns, fiscal incentives, and transparency measures, will play a role as a determining factor that encourages increased tax awareness among the public (Dewi et al., 2019; Hidayat et al., 2020).
+This assumption is based on the belief that the government as the holder of the main role in managing taxation can shape public perceptions and attitudes related to taxes through appropriate and sustainable policies.
+Therefore, this study considers that government policy intervention can be a catalyst in shaping people's mindset and behavior regarding the obligation to pay taxes.
+Overcoming the low awareness of the public in paying taxes, government support is the main key to creating positive change (Hendratmi & Sukmaningrum, 2018; Kurniawan et al., 2023).
+First of all, governments can play an important role in providing clear and easy-to-understand information about the importance of taxes and how they contribute to economic development and people's welfare.
+Through effective education campaigns, governments can convey messages that emphasize the direct link between tax payments and the provision of public services, such as education, health, and infrastructure (Abu Hassan Asaari et al., 2019).